Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers cancel because their workflow or operating model changed enough that the product no longer fits the new process.
 This often appears after org changes or new internal standards.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Internal process change" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.